daniel548604106/Notes-Email-Service/Nodemailer | Sendgrid | Handlebar.md

 [nodemailer-express-handlebar](https://www.npmjs.com/package/nodemailer-express-handlebars) - Express Handlebars plugin for Nodemailer

-[nodemailer-sendgrid-transport](https://www.npmjs.com/package/nodemailer-sendgrid-transport) - This module is a transport plugin for Nodemailer that makes it possible to send through SendGrid's Web API!
+[nodemailer-sendgrid-transport](https://www.npmjs.com/package/nodemailer-sendgrid-transport) - This module is a transport plugin for Nodemailer that makes it possible to send through SendGrid's Web API

 ## Installation